• Skip to primary navigation

 Yum

-This vegetarian roasted vegetable pasta is divine in its simplicity & full of light, garlic lemon flavor with over 20 grams of protein per generous serving.
+This vegetarian roasted vegetable pasta is divine in its simplicity & full of light, garlic lemon flavor and filling enough to make it a hearty meal.

 First, I apologize for my absenteeism and for holding out on sharing this roasted vegetable pasta with you.
 I’ve started this post a few times this week and just haven’t been able to get words on the page.
 I’ve been torn on what to say and how much to share.
 My instinct is to pretend all is well and skip right to the pasta, but we’re all friends so here goes it.